 Cover all bare floors.
 Carpeting or rugs add to comfort and heat retention, especially if there is little or no floor insulation.

 We love energy saving!
-What is your favorite tip?
+What is one of your favorite smart energy-saving tips?
 How do you save energy or increase comfort at home?
 And if you are an Engineer?
 Our next blog will consider Industrial Energy savings.
-What was your best project that helped you save most Energy?
+What was your best project that helped you save the most Energy?